angular/angular/packages/core/schematics/migrations/typed-forms/README.md

 ## Typed Forms migration

 As of Angular v14, `AbstractControl` and `FormBuilder` classes have a generic type parameter.
-This migration identifies usage of these classes, and adds `<AnyForUntypedForms>` or `<AnyForUntypedForms[]>` in the appropriate places to preserve the old untyped behavior.
+This migration identifies usage of these classes, and adds `<AnyForUntypedForms>` in the appropriate places to preserve the old untyped behavior.

 #### Before
 ```ts